 Many travelers search the internet for things to do in Koh Phi Phi.
 What you should really be asking yourself, however, is something more fundamental.

-On the other hand, this isn’t going to be your typical Koh Phi Phi travel guide.
+Indeed, this isn’t going to be your typical Koh Phi Phi travel guide.
 How could it be, with what I’ve come to know about the most cliché and controversial of Thailand’s destinations?

 Koh Phi Phi: Practical Matters